 This is the biggest football game in the state of Iowa and when these two teams meet a whole lot of state pride is on the line.
 The winner of the game takes home the “Cy-Hawk” trophy named after the mascots of both schools.
 The Hawkeyes dominated the early years of the rivalry, but Iowa State has seen a competitive resurgence over the last decade adding to what has already been one of the best game day environments in Iowa.

-Iowa State Cyclones in the BCS National Title and Bowl Games
+Iowa State Cyclones in the CFP Championship and Bowl Games

-The Iowa State Cyclones, one of the Big 12’s lesser-known teams, has done extremely well for themselves compiling over 500 wins in their school’s history.
+The Iowa State Cyclones have done extremely well for themselves compiling over 500 wins in their school’s history.
 The Cyclones are no strangers to bowl games having played in more than 10 and have even collected a couple conference titles along the way.
-Ticketcity offers tickets to all college football bowl games and the Big 12 Conference Championship Game.
+Ticketcity offers tickets to all college football bowl games and the CFP Championship.